guruabbisheiks/FinLogBot/README.md

 ## 🧭 Introduction

 In an era of increasing digital spending, tracking personal finances should be effortless.
 I decided to create a **Telegram bot that acts as my personal finance assistant**, intelligently logging and summarizing expenses from casual text inputs using **Google Gemini** and storing data in **Google Sheets**.

-> 📸 _Screenshot: Telegram bot in action showing an expense being logged_

 ---

 ## 🎯 Objective